nus-cs2113-AY2223S2/ip/README.md

 2. Update Intellij to the most recent version
 3. Download the latest ChChing.jar from here.
 4. Copy the file to the desired folder as the home folder for the program.
-5. Open the command terminal, cd into the home folder of the program and use command java -jar ChChing.jar to run the application.
+5. Open the command terminal, cd into the home folder of the program and use command java -jar ip.jar to run the application.

 ## Features